Robin Lawrie

 Robin Lawrie is a Scottish-born artist and children's book illustrator.
-Throughout his career, he has illustrated books by CS Lewis, Prue Leith and Enid Blyton.
+Throughout his career, he has illustrated books by C. S. Lewis, Prue Leith and Enid Blyton.
 He has written and illustrated several children's books of his own about building motorways, car mechanics, building kit cars, rally drivers, and mountain biking.

-Early Publications
+Early publications

 His early work included books that sought to introduce children to the mechanical processes behind vehicles such as airplanes and cars.
-His first book Under the bonnet; how cars work and how to keep them working was published by abulard schuman in 1970.
+His first book Under the Bonnet; How Cars Work and How to Keep Them Working was published by Abelard-Schuman in 1970.
 The following year Ready for Take-off: How an Aeroplane Flies and How it is Flown was released in the autumn of 1971.